Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 When evaluating fine rums, judges will examine the color, clarity and viscosity of rums by holding a tasting glass up to a light source and swirling the product.
 The resulting drips of liquid on the glass, known as “legs” offer an indication as to the range of thin or thick characteristics.
 The rich color of the rum may indicate a level of maturity compared to other products.
 Exceptional clarity may indicate sophisticated filtering methods have been used.

-The master blender of a fine spirit is the rock star of the organization, possessing great talents and abilities necessary to produce the unique products of that brand.
+The master blender of a fine spirit is often the “rock star” of the organization, possessing great talents and abilities necessary to produce the unique products of that brand.
 There are mysteries and closely guarded secrets involved in the aging and blending of fine spirits.

 In many cases, aged rums are blended, then stored in barrels again to further mature and “marry the flavors” before bottling the final product.